MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Get-AzureRMOffer.md

 ## EXAMPLES

-### Example 1:
+### Example 1: Run the cmdlet as a service administrator to get the specified offer
 ```
 Get-AzureRMOffer -Name "ComputeOffer" -ResourceGroup "OfferGroup" -Managed
 ```

-This command gets the offer named "ComputeOffer" and created in the "OfferGroup" resource group.
-This command is being executed as a service administrator.
+This example gets the offer named "ComputeOffer" and created in the "OfferGroup" resource group.
+The presence of the **Managed** parameter runs the cmdlet as a service administrator.

-### Example 2:
+### Example 2: Run the cmdlet as a tenant user to get a list of offers
 ```
 Get-AzureRMOffer -Provider "default" | Where-Object name -eq "ComputeOffer"
 ```

-This command gets the list of public offers.
-The command is being executed as a tenant user.
+This example gets a list of public offers and then pipes the list to the **Where-Object** cmdlet to filter out all offers except the ones named "ComputeOffer".

 ## PARAMETERS

 ### -InformationAction
-Not Specified.
+Specifies how this cmdlet responds to an information event.

 ```yaml
 Type: ActionPreference